-In the end, both of them were self-serving or believed the Trumplikins would eventually triumph and sought to be on the winning side.
-In the old days their behavior would have been written off to just “politics,” but with democracy threatened, they represented a real danger to democracy in America.
+In the end, both of them seemed self-serving or believed the Trumplikins would eventually triumph and sought to be on the winning side.
+In the old days their behavior would have been written off to just “politics,” but with democracy threatened, they represented a real danger.

 By the end of 2021 American Covid deaths passed 800,000.
-I still marveled how this new normal was seemingly being ignored by the American people.
+I still marveled at how this kind of number was seemingly being ignored by the American people.
 The anti-VAX forces responsible for many of the deaths were still going full Monty about the government infringing on their rights.
 It seemed they were continuing to claim the right to make their fellow citizens sick even when it was folks close to them that were dying.

-As I kept saying the power of cultural stories we tell ourselves can sometimes be stronger than actual reality.
-The MAGA crowd was bent on reclaiming America for a minority of white people and the mere fact a million American’s had died of preventable deaths seemed was something they could live with in their desire for power.
+As I kept saying the power of cultural stories we tell ourselves can sometimes be stronger than actual reason.
+The MAGA crowd was bent on reclaiming America for a minority of white people and the mere fact a million American’s had died of preventable deaths seemed like something they could live with in their desire for power.

 Sports, a welcome distraction

-Against the darkening cultural skies, sports provides some welcome distraction in 2021.
-The San Francisco Giants had risen from the ashes and won a record 107 games.
-That won them the west after a closely fought race with the hated LA Dodgers.
-However, they lost had lost in the playoffs to those same Dodgers on a bad call in the final inning of the deciding 5th game of the series.
+Against the darkening cultural skies, sports provided some welcome distraction in 2021.
+The San Francisco Giants had risen from the ashes they had experienced since they won their last World Series title in 2014 and won a record 107 games.
+That won them the National League West after a closely fought race with the hated LA Dodgers.
+However, they lost in the playoffs to those same Dodgers on a bad call in the final inning of the deciding 5th game of the series.
 It was fun however to root for the black and orange again, which still included some old favorites from the championship teams like Buster Posey and the two Brandon’s having record years.
-This resurgence under new management boded well for the future.
+This resurgence under new management seem to bode well for the future.